Graph modification for edge-coloured and signed graph homomorphism problems: parameterized and classical complexity: / -complete complexity dichotomies

-We first show that \EDEL{$H^{2b}_{r,b}$} is \NP-hard.
-We reduce from \textsc{Vertex Cover}.
+\begin{proof} We reduce from \textsc{Vertex Cover}.
 Given an input graph $G$ of \textsc{Vertex Cover}, we construct a $2$-edge-coloured graph $G'$ from $G$ as follows.
 Take $G$ and colour all edges blue, then add a pending red edge $vv'$ to each vertex $v$ of $G$ (see Figure~\ref{fig:reduc-H^{2b}_{r,b}}).

-Recall that a $2$-edge-coloured graph maps to $H^{2b}_{r,b}$ if and only if it does not contain a homomorphic image of a red-blue-red $3$-edge-path~\cite{BBM05}.
+By Lemma~\ref{lemma:duality-H_{r,b}^{2b}}, a $2$-edge-coloured graph maps to $H^{2b}_{r,b}$ if and only if it does not contain a homomorphic image of a red-blue-red $3$-edge-path~\cite{BBM05}.

 Assume that $G$ has a vertex cover $C$ of size at most $k$.
 When removing these vertices in $G'$, the resulting graph is a collection of independent red edges and thus maps to $H^{2b}_{r,b}$.

 Conversely, assume that we have a set $S$ of $k$ edges of $G'$ such that $(G'-S)\ecto H^{2b}_{r,b}$.
 In particular, for every blue edge $uv$ of $G$, we must have one of $uu', uv$ or $vv'$ in $S$.
 Thus we can obtain a vertex cover of $G$ of size $k$ from $S$: for a vertex $v$, if $vv'$ belongs to $S$, we add $v$ to that vertex cover.
 If $uv\in S$, we add randomly $u$ or $v$ to the vertex cover.